Boom, Bust, the Fed’s continuous “sugar high”, Pandemic and now?

 - Momentum investment; timing is everything; Invest early in technology, telecom, media prior to public market bubbles forming then sell into bubble.

-- Transformational industries; (technology enhances an established business to the point of transforming an industry; (Airwaves’ scaleable digital image storage and printing enabled Mass Customization, Liberty utilized advance logistics with UPS for climate controlled Direct Store Delivery at highly competitive cost, Kenexa leveraged superior technology in online recruiting to build first SaaS software portfolio for Fortune 500.
+- Transformational industries; (technology enhances an established business to the point of transforming an industry; (Airwaves’ scalable digital image storage and printing enabled Mass Customization, Liberty utilized advance logistics with UPS for climate controlled Direct Store Delivery at highly competitive cost, Kenexa leveraged superior technology in online recruiting to build first SaaS software portfolio for Fortune 500.

 What have lessons of the last 25 years taught us for future investments?